How to create a business continuity plan

 Responding quickly to a disruption can be the difference between survival and closure.
 Identify your key business functions and processes and decide how long you can go without them and remain in business.
 Consider the answers to these questions when formulating your answer:

-• What is your main product/service?
+• What is your main product or service?

 • What are the things that could most likely impact your ability to do business?